Rishabh611/rust-book/CH-6/README.md

 let four = IpAddrKind::V4;
 let six = IpAddrKind::V6;
 ```
-- variants of rnum are namespaces under it's identifies, and we use a double colon to separate the tow.
+- variants of enum are namespaces under it's identifies, and we use a double colon to separate the tow.
 - we can define a function that takes any IpAddrKind:
 ``` rust
 fn route(ip_kind: IpAddrKind){